Microsoft Exchange Server 2010 Introduction

 A key to Progent's success is the ability to deliver world-class consulting nationwide at prices that small businesses can afford (refer to Progent's nationwide customer testimonials).
 This is possible because of Progent's expertise with providing remote consulting and technical support services whenever circumstances allow.
 Progent's seasoned team of online support professionals, which includes one of the world's largest independent teams of Cisco-certified CCIE network engineers, can work with your IT staff to eliminate wasted travel expenses and finish projects rapidly.
 When the situation calls for on-site support, Progent can also dispatch technical experts to every state and most zip codes in the U.S.

-Progent can provide a range of services to help you obtain the full benefits of migrating to Exchange Server 2010.
+Progent can provide a range of services to help you maintain or enhance your Exchange Server 2010 environment.
 Progent's consultants can help you integrate Exchange Server 2010 with Active Directory to support your security and compliance policies, show you economical ways to configure Exchange 2010 for high availability, develop a disaster recovery plan that includes the continuous backup and fast restoration capabilities of Exchange 2010, and provide smart phone consulting including iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise to make sure your mobile users have seamless access to all of Exchange 2010's messaging features.
 Progent can also help you to upgrade efficiently to a current version of Exchange by providing Exchange Server 2016 migration support or Exchange Server 2013 migration consulting services.

-If you wish to ask Progent about technical support for Microsoft Exchange Server or to learn more about Progent's Exchange hosting services, call 1-800-993-9400 or send email to firstname.lastname@example.org.
+To contact Progent about professional expertise for MS Exchange Server or to learn more about Progent's Exchange hosting services, phone 1-800-993-9400 or see Contact Progent.